 So, we now have our first safari under our belts and it was a great experience.
 Since we didn't book it ourselves we decided to just take it as it came without any preconceptions or expectation.
 It was the perfect way to approach it because we learned a lot and can take that experience with us later this month on our second safari.
 That is a trek of 12 nights spent in 3 different camps in Tarangire National Park, The Serengeti National Park and the Ngorongoro Crater.
 We booked the trip through a well-respected Seattle travel company called Wildland Adventures and look forward to the adventure they put together for us.

 But no matter how wonderful this second safari turns out to be, it will never replace the wonder of our first encounter with lions lazing in grass, elephants lumbering ahead of us on the road, or (be still my heart) the day we had bush coffee with the giraffes.
-Or, our deep appreciation again to Kathy and Michael for making it possible.
+Once again, we offer our deep appreciation to Kathy and Michael for making it all possible.

 Thanks for following along!